Vallnord Travel Guide

 Vallnord is one of Andorra's most popular ski holiday resorts, appealing to all kinds of holidaymakers and travellers.
 The diversity of pistes draws thousands of tourists each year, from experienced skiers to beginners and families looking for the ultimate in skiing holidays.
 With green, blue, red and black rated runs, skiers of all skill levels can enjoy the resort of Vallnord, and there are even ski schools for beginners and children keen on trying their hand at the sport.

 Food and drink in Vallnord is much cheaper that in any other European resorts, and it's not surprising that eating out is a favourite pastime while on holiday here.
-There is a huge array of restaurants to choose from, offering all kinds of fare, from Italian and Mexican to Chinese and French, visitors will not be disappointed.
+There is a huge array of restaurants to choose from, offering all kinds of fare, from Italian and Mexican to Japanese and French, visitors will not be disappointed.
 Many of the finest restaurants in Vallnord are located in the very swish hotels, but there are also plenty of other eateries to choose from catering to all kinds of tastes.

-Vallnord offers more to holidaymakers than just a great variety of slopes to ski and snowboard on, but there are also activities like mountain bike trails, bungee jumping, horse trails, canyoning, quadbiking, fly fishing and hiking to enjoy, which are highly popular during the warmer summer months.
+Vallnord offers more to holidaymakers than just a great variety of slopes to ski and snowboard on, but there are also activities like mountain bike trails, bungee-trampoline activities, horse trails, canyoning, quadbiking, fly fishing and hiking to enjoy, which are highly popular during the warmer summer months.
 During the winter months though, Vallnord's pistes are arguably some of the best in Western Europe and skiers of varying abilities from beginners to experienced will enjoy a day on the slopes.